 - Left handedness often runs in families.
 So it seems that your genes have something to do with it.
 Someone else in your family might be left handed too.
 However, many left handed kids have right handed parents and brothers and sisters.
 How genes work is often rather unclear.

 - More boys than girls are left handed.

-- Some people who have injured their right hand have to learn to become left handed.
+- Some people who have injured their right hand or arm have to learn to become left handed.